csc-training/geocomputing_course/materials/parallel.md

 ### Snakemake

 Snakemake is a scientific workflow management system, that supports running for example R, bash and Python scripts.
-It can handle dependecies between the tasks and can be used both multi-core and multi-node set-ups.
+It can handle dependencies between the tasks and can be used both multi-core and multi-node set-ups.
 Snakemake is one of the easiest tools for workflow management.

 * [CSC Docs: Running Snakemake workflow on Puhti](https://docs.csc.fi/support/tutorials/snakemake-puhti/)